-Among the basic academic skills required of all lawyers are analytical and problem-solving skills, critical reading ability, writing skill, oral communication ability, research skill, and time management ability.
-In addition there is basic knowledge that all law students will do well to have including knowledge of American history, the American political system, economic theory, ethics, basic mathematics and statistics, human and social behavior and an understanding of American diversity.
+Among the basic academic skills students can acquire in preparation for law school are problem-solving, critical reading, writing and editing, oral communication and listening, research, public service and promotion of justice, relationship building and collaboration, and time management.
+In addition there is basic knowledge that all law students will do well to have including knowledge of American history, the American political system, economic theory, ethics, basic mathematics and statistics, human and social behavior and an understanding of diversity.
 With careful planning, courses in many of these areas can be taken as part of a students General Education requirements.

 Students are encouraged to participate in the Prelaw Society.

 Up one level